x-square/analytics/23-10-biases-glossary.md

 ---
-title: 'Glossary of biases'
+title: 'Glossary of Biases'
 author: 'Chiawei Wang'
 date: 'October 2023'
-date-format: "MMMM YYYY"
+date-format: 'MMMM YYYY'
 ---

-`This document provides a glossary of biases`
+`This document provides a glossary of biases.`

-# What is bias?
+# What is Bias?

 Bias means having unfair feelings or thoughts about something or someone.
 It can be because we don't like or trust them, even without a good reason.
 Bias can also happen in science when mistakes are made that affect the results.
 It's important to be fair and accurate.

-# Cognitive biases
+# Cognitive Biases

 Cognitive bias is when our thinking goes off track, leading to mistakes or illogical judgments.
 It happens because we see the world based on our own perspective, which can influence our actions.
 These biases can cause us to see things wrongly or make decisions that don't make sense.
 Some biases can be helpful in specific situations, while others result from our limits in processing information.